chadulous/PixelVision8wiki/GameChip-API.md

 **Draw()**

-This is called once per frame after the Update() has been completed.
+Draw() is called once per frame after the Update() has been completed.
+This is where all of your game's draw calls should take place such as clearing the display, drawing sprites, and pushing raw pixel data into the display.

-**Reset()**

-This is called when a game is restarted.

 **Update( timeDelta )**

-This is called once per frame at the beginning of the game loop.
+Update() is called once per frame at the beginning of the game loop.
+This is where you should put all non-visual game logic such as character position calculations, detecting input and performing updates to your animation system.
+The `timeDelta` is provided on each frame so you can calculate the difference in milliseconds since the last render took place.

-**Shutdown()**

-This is called when a game is shutting down.

 ## Music